Why Choose Spray-Foam?

 - Sound control

 - Health benefits

-With spray foam your structures energy efficiency will be maximized to its complete potential.
-With the foam being applied in a liquid form then expanding it will find all cracking in crevasse and create a total seal on the building.
-Once the air seal the structures climate is easier to control for maximum comfort and reduced energy bills.
-After have Foam applied some energy bills have decreased by 40% to 50%.
-When using closed cell you can achieve 250% structure racking in walls and roof.
-With open cell foam or low density foam can be used in a insulation assembly or as a sound barrier.
-Spray foam insulation is also a vapor barrier protecting your home or business from moisture by acting as a insulation and a vapor barrier.
-With no water being able to permeate through the cells the spray foam will protect the building occupants from mold and pollutants making your building a healthy environment.
+Open-cell foam or low-density foam can be used in an insulation assembly or as a sound barrier.
+Spray foam insulation is also a vapor barrier protecting your home or business from moisture by acting as insulation and a vapor barrier.
+With no water being able to permeate through the cells, the spray foam will protect the building occupants from mold and pollutants, making your building a healthy environment.

 Closed-cell foam is a high-density foam consisting of millions of small air cells that are closed off from one another.
 With this cell structure, the foam will not allow water or air to travel through at all.

 Closed-cell foam works as interior insulation and as a durable exterior insulation to encapsulate the structure with thermal bridging, providing a total air and vapor barrier while getting the required R-values.
 Spray-On Foam has applied millions of closed-cell board feet here in the Pacific Northwest.
 Closed-cell is also the very best insulation for metal buildings, basements, roofs, tanks, freezers, connexes, vehicles, schools, brick buildings, AG buildings, and boats.

 Open Cell or Low Density

 Open-cell or low-density foam is constructed of air cells that are open.
 When applied, the foam will expand rapidly.
 Once it has expanded, it will have a soft feel to it.